NAVEEN1437-gitch/Power-BI-CARS-Sales/README.md

 KPIs & Cards to highlight total sales, revenue, and average price

-Visualizations: bar charts, line charts, pie/donut charts, maps, and tables

-Date Hierarchy & Drill-downs for time-based analysis
+Date Hierarchy & Drill-downs for time-based analysis **and Used Buttons which performs Actions**

 Responsive Layout for better user experience

 ❓ Business Questions Solved

-The dashboard helps answer the following questions (without showing answers):

-What is the overall sales trend over time?
+1)What is the overall sales trend over time?

-Which car brands/models contribute the most to total sales?
+2)Which car brands/models contribute the most to total sales?

-How are sales distributed across different regions or locations?
+3)How are sales distributed across different regions or locations?

-Which dealers generate the highest revenue?
+4)Which dealers generate the highest revenue?

-What is the average selling price across different car models?
+5)What is the average selling price across different car models?

-How do sales vary by fuel type, transmission, or body style?
+6)How do sales vary by fuel type, transmission, or body style?

-Which time periods show peak sales performance?
+7)Which time periods show peak sales performance?

-What is the customer preference trend in terms of car features?
+8)What is the customer preference trend in terms of car features?